h1data/convert-weblate-csv/doc/USAGE.md

 ### GitHub Actions

 > [!CAUTION]
-> For secure use of your workflow on GitHub, see the official documents such as [Security reference](https://docs.github.com/en/actions/reference/security).
+> For secure use of your workflow on GitHub, see the official documents, such as [Security reference](https://docs.github.com/en/actions/reference/security).

-Create yaml file on `.github/workflows/`.
-The most simple workflow is as follows.
+Create yaml file in `.github/workflows/`.
+The simplest workflow is as follows.

 ``` yaml
 # Converts original CSV files to Weblate CSV files